MadBomber/agent99/README.md

 - Registry Integration: Register and discover agents through a central registry
 - Error Handling and Logging: Built-in error management and logging capabilities
 - Control Actions: Pause, resume, update configuration, and request status of agents
+- Dynamic Agent Loading: Support for runtime loading and deployment of new agents
+- Multi-Agent Processing: Run multiple agents within the same process using thread isolation

 ## Installation